digilogistist/NEStonia/readme.md

     Dispose of according to local hazardous waste guidelines.

-    By using a LiPo battery with NEStonia, you accept full responsibility for its safe handling and operation.
+    By using a LiPo battery with NEStonia, you accept full responsibility for its safe handling, operation and disposal.

 7. Liability.